-All students pursuing a degree are required to take ACS 100 Student College Success within the first 12 credit hours of enrollment.
+All students pursuing a degree are required to take ACS 100 Student College Success, if they place into a pre-collegiate course, within the first 12 credit hours of enrollment.
 This three-hour course is designed to assist students in obtaining the skills necessary to reach their educational, career, and personal goals.